LordEvron/lordevron.github.io/_posts/2025-03-14-bypassing-isp-surveillance.md

 In conclusion, employing DNS over HTTPS/TLS (DoH/DoT) and Encrypted Client Hello (ECH) significantly improve online privacy by hiding your browsing activity from your Internet Service Provider (ISP).
-DoH/DoT encrypts your DNS queries, preventing your ISP from seeing the websites you're looking up, while ECH hides the specific website you're connecting to within a shared server environment, like those using reverse proxies.
-These technologies are especially valuable in today's web, where reverse proxies are prevalent, effectively obscuring your browsing destinations.
+DoH/DoT encrypts your DNS queries, preventing your ISP from seeing the websites you're looking up, while ECH hides the specific website you're connecting to within a shared server environment, like those using reverse proxies or CDN.
 However, it's important to understand that these methods do not provide complete anonymity (for example when a server has only one site hosted) or when an attacker prevents you from fetching ech key from dns server (forcing the handshake the fallback to standard unencrypted client hello).